Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Are prediction markets taxable in the United States?

 Yes.
 Prediction market activity is generally taxable under existing U.S. tax law.
-Even though there is no prediction-market-specific IRS guidance, taxable gain or loss is generally recognized when a taxpayer acquires a contract for consideration and later disposes of that contract through sale or settlement.
-The absence of a platform-issued 1099 or explicit IRS instructions does not eliminate the reporting obligation.
+The absence of a platform-issued 1099 or prediction-market-specific IRS guidance does not eliminate the reporting obligation.

 How are prediction market contracts treated for tax purposes?